 Law & Legal Studies Degree Information

-Harvard Law School dean Christopher Columbus Langdell reformed the legal education system in the U.S. during the late 1800s with the goal of turning the legal profession into a graduate study.
-While other countries offer law as an undergraduate program, the U.S. requires that prospective law students earn a bachelorís degree first and then apply to law school, which is a separate graduate degree program.
+Harvard Law School Dean, Christopher Columbus Langdell, reformed the legal education system in the U.S. during the late 1800s with the goal of turning the legal profession into a graduate study.
+While other countries offer law as an undergraduate program, the U.S. requires that prospective law students earn a bachelors degree first and then apply to law school, which is a separate graduate degree program.
 Although a high number of law school applicants major in political science or humanities studies, schools encourage people from all academic backgrounds to apply.

 The top law schools in the country are often connected with elite universities, such as Harvard, Yale, UC Berkeley, Columbia, Stanford, New York University, University of Pennsylvania, UCLA, Duke, Cornell, Georgetown, Northwestern, University of Chicago and University of Michigan.
 When applying to law school, make sure that it is professionally accredited by the American Bar Association.

 Admissions to law school are based on a candidates bachelor's degree, academic grades and Law School Admission Test (LSAT) score, along with work experience, writing skills and extracurricular activities as an undergraduate.
 Most applicants take private classes and study for the test like a normal college-level course, as the LSAT score is one of the main indicators that law schools look at when choosing new students.